25 Best Universities In Spain For International Students 2025

 If you are looking to study in Spain, you are surely making a great choice.
 This location has a lot to offer for international students, including world-class universities and exciting student experiences.
 With more than 75 universities and colleges in Spain, you’ll surely have a wide range of choices.

-Out of 75 universities in Spain, IE University and University of Barcelona are the top-performing schools in Spain.
+Out of 75 universities in Spain, University of Barcelona and Autonomous University of Barcelona are the top-performing schools in Spain.
 This list covers both public and private institutions in Spain.

 To help you narrow down your school options, we’ve compiled the best universities in Spain.
 We based our rankings on academic reputations from reputable sources and the number of international students.
 By doing this, you’ll have an efficient way of comparing your target universities and choose your host university in Spain.